BMathieux/TRANSECT/README.md

 The **TRANSECT** toolbox provides a framework to build, analyze, and visualize cross-transects perpendicular to a user-defined baseline in a Digital Elevation Model (DEM).

 TRANSECT constructs a baseline (e.g., drainage divide or river reach) and builds connected paths perpendicular to it using either geometric buffers or flow-routing along the topography.
-Each transect is stored in a structured object, with detailed fields for interpolated paths (`int`) and connected paths (`conn`).
+Each transect is stored in a structured object, with detailed fields for interpolated paths (`int`) and connected nodes (`conn`).
 The object supports flexible resampling, statistics computation, and visualization.

 The toolbox leverages **TopoToolbox** for DEM handling, flow routing, and coordinate transformations.